sagemath/trac_to_gh/Issue 5114.md

 # Issue 5114: something wrong in the initializer for elements of QuaternionAlgebra

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5114

 Original creator: cwitty